linuxkit/linuxkit/docs/packages.md

 - Docker version 17.06 or newer.
 If you are on a Mac you also need `docker-credential-osxkeychain.bin`, which comes with Docker for Mac.
 - `make`, `notary`, `base64`, `jq`, and `expect`
-- A custom copy of `manifest-tool` which you can build with `make bin/manifest-tool`. `manifest-tool` must be in your path.
+- A *recent* version of `manifest-tool` which you can build with `make bin/manifest-tool`, or `go get github.com:estesp/manifest-tool`, or via the LinuxKit homebrew tap with `brew install --HEAD manifest-tool`. `manifest-tool` must be in your path.

 Further, when building packages you need to be logged into hub with `docker login` as some of the tooling extracts your hub credentials